-Contact us on 020 8379 1000 to arrange to view our public register of all TPOs.
-You may also email email@example.com to get a hard copy of a TPO for a fee.
+You can email firstname.lastname@example.org to get a copy of a TPO for a fee.

 If the work to be done is on your neighbour’s land, you will need their permission, as well as our permission, if it is overhanging your property.